Master - Policy stream: Economics and Public Policy

 CAREER opportunities after the economics and public policy stream

 Graduates from this policy stream pursue careers in a variety of fields related to economic policy making in governmental organizations, international organizations, public agencies, development agencies, European institutions.
 It also meets the needs of highly trained economists working in the private sector, for instance in banking, audits/consultancy, corporate sector, public-private partnerships, or non-governmental organizations.

-Our program focuses on core courses in applied economic methods, economic policy, microeconomics and macroeconomics for public policy, behavioral policy, political economy, public budgeting and public finance.
+Our programme focuses on core courses in applied economic methods, economic policy, microeconomics and macroeconomics for public policy, behavioral policy, political economy, public budgeting and public finance.

 It then provides various areas of specialization on:

 - Social policy and inequality;